 As long as you are connected to the Internet you probably don’t think much about your IP address.
 It’s not like you might have to give it to a cab driver to get you home after a long night of partying.
 You really don’t need to know your IP address except in some configuration scenarios.

 But your IP address is important to others.
 Why is that, you might ask.
 Well, the answer is that your ISP can track your online movements through your IP address.
 They can track the websites that you visit, the amount of time you spend there, and the kind of activity you perform when on a particular site.

 Perhaps this doesn’t concern you.
 But tracking your online activity can be used to produce targeted advertising with which you may not want to be bothered.
 Identifying the sites and activity you are performing may lead to your ISP throttling your connection speed under certain circumstances.
 And then there is the situation where your ISP blocks you from accessing torrent sites or other geo-regulated websites.

 Your IP address can be used to identify where you have been and what you have done on the Internet.
 Even if you never have any reason to be concerned about this, there is something that just doesn’t seem right about giving anyone this level of information about ourselves.

-This is why you might consider using a VPN to keep your online movements private.
-A VPN masks your IP address by assigning another from the VPN server.
+A VPN masks your IP address by routing traffic through a remote VPN server.
 In this way, you can get around restrictions enforced by your ISP and maintain privacy over your online activity.

 To see this in action, take a look at your IP address.
 Now, fire up a VPN service and connect to a VPN server.
 When you query your IP address again, you will see it has changed.
 Now you can surf in anonymity without any prying eyes following you around.